Exploring Texas Theme Parks & Beyond

 Our next episode in the Six Flags Over Texas Decade in Review Series takes a look at 1970 through 1979.
 Several transformations happened around the park, including a change in the skyline with the addition of Texas Chute Out and the debut of Good Time Square.
 Other prime attractions included the Big Bend and Shock Wave roller coasters, along with marquee flat rides like Spinnaker.
 Entertainment was also a big focus in the 1970s with the construction of Music Mill Amphitheater and People Mover Theatre and several Broadway-style productions in Southern Palace Theatre.

-History of Six Flags Video Series
+History of Six Flags Series

 Big Bend, a Schwarzkopf Speed Racer roller coaster, called Six Flags Over Texas home from 1971 to 1979.
 When it opened, it was the park's tallest and fastest roller coaster.
 Big Bend reached a top speed of 52 miles per hour, climbed up to 81 feet tall and featured 2,876 feet of track.
 The attraction also included cutting-edge technology with multiple electric spiraling lift hills.
 Join us for a look at back the iconic Big Bend roller coaster.